mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 ## SUMMARY
 I feel I like was **CLOSER TO "GO TIME"**

-So many lessons delivered with this back spasm, injury, setback.
-Coming out of this past month, I am in a better spot with recognizing how I can choose to react to certain pressures from work.
-I am in a better spot proprioceptively after working with Michelle at The Athlete Centre and some swim video analysis with Elliott.
-I really wish I didn't loose a month of consistancy as I was in a nice groove to kick off 2021.
+So many lessons delivered with this back spasm, injury, setback...

+Coming out of this past month, I am a bit better at recognizing pressures from work and how to make better choices when reacting to them.
+The injury introduced me to Michelle from The Athlete Centre and I am proprioceptively, a bit more in tune with my posture after working with her.

+I really wish I didn't loose 4 weeks of of consistancy; I was in a nice training groove to kick off the first 6 weeks of 2021.

 ![On my ride home from the pool; this view never gets old.](/assets/jpg/IMG_3161-977x550.jpeg INNER HARBOUR SUNRISE ON A CRISP MONDAY MORNING)